 - Live and study in a charming city known for having one of the highest qualities of life in Italy.
 Many locals enjoy riding bikes throughout the city as part of a slow-paced lifestyle

-- Take courses in Italian language, education, health, and communications at an award-winning university
+- Take courses in Italian language, education, health, economics, and communications at an award-winning university

 - Enjoy field trips, optional tours, and other opportunities to explore Emilia-Romagna—this culturally and naturally rich and varied region of Italy

 - Truly savor the cuisine of the region—some say the country’s best food!
 The region is known for parmesan cheese, balsamic vinegar, and more